 - Visit the Forms page to access a variety of helpful resources related to degree planning.

-3. Important information regarding enrollment in Math 102, 104, 105, 150AB, 255AB: Beginning in the Fall 2011 semester, prerequisites for these classes will change.
-View the summarized Fall 2011 semester prerequisites.
+- Important information regarding enrollment in GE Math Classes: Beginning in the Fall 2018 semester, prerequisites for these classes will change.
+View the summarized mathematics course prerequisites.

 - Opportunity for juniors, seniors and math or science credential students: The Noyce Scholar Program is for junior and senior mathematics or science majors and single subject math and science Credential students who are preparing to become secondary teachers and have GPAs of at least 2.8 in in the last 30 semester units.
 Scholarship recipients will receive up to $10,000 each year for up to 2 years.
 All scholars will participate in an ongoing Noyce Seminar at CSUN.
 Scholars must agree to teach for two years in a high-need school district for each year of scholarship support.
-View details and application materials for the Noyce Scholar Program.
+Click here to view details and application materials for the Noyce Scholar Program.

 a) The PUMP Seminar may be used to satisfy the Math 493 requirement in the BA/BS option for the post 2008 catalog;